Build an AST Interpreter

 OOP

-There are general two approaches to implement OOP: Class-based OOP and Prototype-based OOP.
+There are generally two approaches to implement OOP: Class-based OOP and Prototype-based OOP.

 (class Point null